Deaths per 100,000

 Vital Statistics reports accidents (unintentional injury) as the fourth leading cause of mortality in Idaho.
 There were 878 unintentional deaths in Idaho in 2017.
-Sixty-eight percent of deaths were non-transport accidents, while 32% were transport-related.
-Males accounted for 62% of all unintentional deaths.(3)
+Sixty-eight percent of deaths were non-transport accidents, while 32 percent were transport-related.
+Males accounted for 62 percent of all unintentional deaths.(3)

 Accidental Drug Poisoning Deaths

 Idaho has experienced steadily increasing numbers of drug-overdose deaths that has generally mirrored the national trend.
 From 2014 to 2018, 1,167 Idaho residents died from a drug overdose.
 Opioids were frequently implicated in Idaho resident drug-overdose deaths.
-From 2014 to 2018, 58.7% (538) of drug-overdose deaths, in which one or more specific drugs were identified, involved opioids.
-The actual number of drug-overdose deaths involving opioids is almost certainly underestimated because 21.5% of drug-overdose deaths reported no specific drugs.
+From 2014 to 2018, 58.7 percent (538) of drug-overdose deaths, in which one or more specific drugs were identified, involved opioids.
+The actual number of drug-overdose deaths involving opioids is almost certainly underestimated because 21.5 percent of drug-overdose deaths reported no specific drugs.

 UNINTENTIONAL INJURY RISK REDUCTION STRATEGIES

 Reducing Accidental Motor Vehicle Injury Deaths in Children